argriffing/em-dec-2013/README.md

 em-dec-2013
 ===========

+Expectation-maximization December 2013.

-maximum likelihood estimation for a one-off model with missing data
+Maximum likelihood estimation for a one-off model with missing data.